Route-Planner-Team/planner-front/README.md

 Route planner uses snapshot testing, if a snapshot test fails and the changes made to the component were intentional, run `jest --updateSnapshot` or `npm test -- --updateSnapshot`.
 For more information visit the official [Jest documentation](https://jestjs.io/docs/getting-started) and the [Expo documentation](https://docs.expo.dev/guides/testing-with-jest/).

+## Styling
+The app is using `react-native-paper` as the main UI kit library.
+For more information visit the official [React Native Paper documentation](https://callstack.github.io/react-native-paper/docs/guides/getting-started).